qattenaaai22/Qatten/README.md

 # Q-value Attention network (Qatten)

-This is the source codes for paper "Qatten: A General Framework for Cooperative Multiagent Reinforcement Learning".
+This is the source codes for paper "Qatten: A Linear Framework for Cooperative Multiagent Reinforcement Learning".
 It is developed based on PyMARL framework for deep multi-agent reinforcement learning.
 PyMARL is written in PyTorch and uses [SMAC](https://github.com/oxwhirl/smac) as its environment.